ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 ![](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/23.jpg)

-To really look at how technology evolved to give us the cloud, let's start with the mainframe.
-Mainframes are still integral to many enterprises’ IT infrastructure.
-The mainframe is monolithic architecture that first appeared on the computing landscape in the 1940s.
+To really look at how technology evolved to give us the cloud, let's start with the mainframe. <strong>Mainframes are still integral to many enterprises’ IT infrastructure.
+The mainframe is monolithic architecture that first appeared on the computing landscape in the 1940s</strong>.

-Over 70% of the Fortune 500 companies still use mainframes for business-critical applications.
-Common use cases include Online Transaction Processing, or OLTP, for banking, Government, Utilities, Education, and Research.
-Mainframes also support Linux, Java, Scala, Python, TensorFlow, and Apache SparkML for machine learning and Artificial Intelligence.
-Their tremendous processing power and security capabilities also make mainframes ideal Blockchain hosts.
+Over 70% of the Fortune 500 companies still use mainframes for business-critical applications. <strong>Common use cases include Online Transaction Processing, or OLTP, for banking, Government, Utilities, Education, and Research</strong>.
+Mainframes also support Linux, Java, Scala, Python, TensorFlow, and Apache SparkML for machine learning and Artificial Intelligence. <strong>Their tremendous processing power and security capabilities also make mainframes ideal Blockchain hosts</strong>.

 ![](https://video.udacity-data.com/topher/2020/May/5eb43d03_slide-58-mainframes-advantages/slide-58-mainframes-advantages.png)